-- mandatory cross-cultural awareness training for all staff.
+- Mandatory cross cultural awareness training for all staff.

 Economic Impact and Public Benefit

-- The project is expected to create 207 additional full-time equivalent jobs during construction and 50 full time equivalent operational jobs after the project is finished.
+- The project is expected to create 207 additional full time equivalent jobs during construction and 50 full time equivalent operational jobs after the project is finished.

 NAIF’s media release regarding the Investment Decision to Queensland Airports Limited can be found here